Computing Tree Decompositions with Small Independence Number

-We supplement our main results with a second \NP-completeness proof on a problem closely related to tree-independence number and the algorithm of \Cref{the:main_alg}.
-We consider the problem where we are given a graph $G$, two nonadjacent vertices $u$ and $v$, and an integer $k$, and the task is to decide if $u$ and $v$ can be separated by removing a set of vertices that induces a subgraph with independence number at most $k$.
-We show that this problem is \NP-complete for any fixed integer $k \ge 3$.
+We supplement our main results with a second \NP-completeness proof for a problem closely related to computing the tree-independence number and the algorithm of \Cref{the:main_alg}.
+We consider the problem where we are given a graph $G$, two non-adjacent vertices $u$ and $v$, and an integer $k$, and the task is to decide if $u$ and $v$ can be separated by removing a set of vertices that induces a subgraph with independence number at most~$k$.
+We show in \Cref{thm:separator} that this problem is \NP-complete for any fixed integer $k \ge 3$.
 This hardness result is motivated by the fact that the algorithm of \Cref{the:main_alg} finds separators with bounded independence number as a subroutine.
-While for the algorithm of \Cref{the:main_alg} we design a $2^{\OO(k^2)} n^{\OO(k)}$ time 2-approximation algorithm for a generalization of this problem, assuming that a tree decomposition of independence number $\OO(k)$ is given, this proof shows that this step of the algorithm cannot be turned into exact (in our reduction we can construct along the graph $G$ also a tree decomposition of independence number $\OO(k)$ of $G$).
+While for the algorithm of \Cref{the:main_alg}, we design a $2^{\OO(k^2)} n^{\OO(k)}$-time $2$-approximation algorithm for a generalization of this problem (assuming that a tree decomposition of independence number $\OO(k)$ is given), the proof of \Cref{thm:separator} shows that this step of the algorithm cannot be turned into an exact algorithm (in our reduction, we can construct, along the graph $G$, a tree decomposition of independence number $\OO(k)$ of $G$).

-We supplement our results also with an observation that tree-independence number is the most general parameter that is ``naturally'' defined over tree decompositions and that yields slicewise polynomial-time algorithms for independent set.
-In particular, let $\trf$ be a parameter that is defined like the tree-independence number $\tin$, but instead of using the independence number $\alpha$ using some other graph invariant $f$ satisfying $f(G \setminus v) \le f(G) \le f(G \setminus v)+1$ for any graph $G$ and vertex $v \in V(G)$.
-We show that then, either independent set is \parNP-hard parameterized by $\trf$, or $\trf$ can be upper-bounded as a function of $\tin$.